01 of 22

-The Jeannette Glass Company "J" in a square mark is reversed so it can be viewed through the bottom of the glass when looking inside.
+The Jeannette Glass Company has a "J" in a square mark that is reversed so it can be viewed through the bottom of the glass when looking inside.
 The mark shown was found on a soda fountain glass dating to the 1950s.

-Most Jeannette Glass Co. tableware was not marked.
-Most of the marked items tend to be footed pieces such as goblets and glasses of varying types.
+Most Jeannette Glass Company tableware was not marked.
+The marked items tend to be footed pieces such as goblets and glasses of varying types.
 Jeannette also used a "J" in a triangle or a "J" standing alone as their mark on occasion.Continue to 16 of 22 below.

 16 of 22

 This mark was used by Jefferson Glass Company on utility glass and its "Chippendale" pattern of tableware.Continue to 17 of 22 below.